AlexanderJDupree/ChocAn/docs/contributing.md

 Enter Street Address: <prompt>
 ```

 This view would collect all user input into the `Input_Vector` and have the associated state unpack and evaluate that input.
-The state can also provide a status message via the `State_Info` method, which can be displayed via the `<status_msg>` viewer command.
+The state can also provide a status message via the `State_Info` object, which can be displayed via the `<status_msg>` viewer command.
 Also, we can always add more commands for the viewer to use in order to handle different types of interaction with the user.